Faster Molecular Dynamics with Neural Network Potentials via Distilled Multiple Time-Stepping and Non-Conservative Forces: Numerical results

-\subsection{Solvated proteins}
+\paragraph{Solvated proteins.}

-We next turn to solvated protein systems.
-In this section, we compare speed of simulation, shown in Table~\ref{table:proteinspeed}, average potential energy and average temperature of solvated phenol-lysosyme protein-ligand complex (16221 atoms) and solvated dihydrofolate reductase protein (DHFR, 23558 atoms).
-Results show that DMTS-NC provides an acceleration with respect to STS of $340\%$ for phenol-lysosyme and $309\%$ for DHFR, an acceleration with respect to the generic conservative DMTS of $31.6\%$ for phenol-lysosyme and $28.3\%$ for DHFR, and finally, an acceleration with respect to the fine-tuned (after active learning) conservative DMTS of $16.4\%$ for phenol-lysosyme and $15.1\%$ for DHFR.
+We next turn to two protein systems: solvated phenol-lysosyme protein-ligand complex (16221 atoms) and solvated dihydrofolate reductase protein (DHFR, 23558 atoms).
+Simulation speeds are summarized in Table~\ref{table:proteinspeed}, showing that DMTS-NC provides an acceleration factor with respect to STS of $3.40$ for phenol-lysosyme and $3.09$ for DHFR, an acceleration with respect to the generic conservative DMTS of $31.6\%$ for phenol-lysosyme and $28.3\%$ for DHFR, and finally, an acceleration with respect to the fine-tuned (after a system-specific active learning procedure) conservative DMTS of $16.4\%$ for phenol-lysosyme and $15.1\%$ for DHFR.
 Note that in all simulations, DMTS-NC uses a generic, non-fine-tuned model.

-After 5ns of simulation of phenol-lysosyme we get an average temperature of $300.15\pm 1.99$K (the number after the plus-minus sign corresponding to the empirical standard deviation) with STS and $301.51\pm 1.99$K with DMTS-NC with $1.25-5$fs time steps.
-For potential energy, we find $-7.87\pm 0.009$kcal/mol/atom with STS and $-7.85\pm0.009$kcal/mol/atom with DMTS-NC.
-Regarding DHFR with the same simulation parameters, the average temperature with STS is $299.97\pm 1.64$K and $302.26\pm1.64$K with DMTS-NC.
-For average potential energy we find $-7.82\pm0.008$kcal/mol/atom with STS and $-7.79 \pm 0.007$kcal/mol/atom with DMTS-NC.
-Results are gathered in Table~\ref{table:temp-epot}.
-Similarly to simulations of bulk water, note the low-bias constant-variance deviation of the distributions from STS to DMTS-NC, as expected for a multi-time-step method in a stable regime.
-Overall, results show that an external time-step of $\Delta=5$fs yields stable and accurate simulations, while resonance problems start to arise for larger values of $\Delta$.
-Finally, in Figure~\ref{fig:rmsd-dbc}, we show the time evolution of the protein backbone RMSD and the ligand's Distance to Bound Configuration (DBC) during a 20ns simulation of the solvated lysosyme-phenol.
+Regarding potential energy and average temperature, statistics were gathered from $5$ns of simulation and shown in Table~\ref{table:temp-epot}.
+Similarly to simulations of bulk water, the low-bias identical-variance deviation of the distributions from STS to DMTS-NC, expected for multi-time-stepping in a stable regime, indicates that using an external time step of $\Delta=5$fs yields stable and accurate simulations, while resonance problems start to arise for larger values of $\Delta$.
+Finally, in Figure~\ref{fig:rmsd-dbc}, we show the time evolution of the protein backbone RMSD and the ligand's Distance to Bound Configuration (DBC), computed using the Colvars library~\cite{Fiorin2013}, during a 20ns simulation of the solvated phenol-lysosyme complex, with frames collected every picosecond.